7snovic/extSkel/README.md

 ---

-### Proto File
+### Proto Files:-

-Proto file is a php file contains a functions signatures, no need to write the full concrete function as the extension will take care only of the function name and it's parameters .
+Proto file is a php file contains a Classes definitions, all proto classes **Must** lives under `extSkel\Extension` namespace, so you will need to define it at the top of your proto file.

-the functions **MUST** be `namespaced` with the following namespace `hassan\extSkel\Extension`
+For each class you **Must** declare a property that called `$protoType` which will points to the type of proto class.

+The current available proto types are : `[functions, ini]`

+#### - Functions:-
+When you define a proto class with a `$protoType` with a `functions` as a value, `extSkel` will generate an extension skeleton that contains all of the class defined methods.

-the function parameters can be *Optional* and *type-hinted*
+No matters the concrete declaration of those methods, `extSkel` will only parse the function name and it's parameters, the function parameters can be *Optional* and *type-hinted*

 if the parameter has no type-hint the extension by default will compile this parameter as [ZVAL](http://www.phpinternalsbook.com/php7/internal_types/zvals.html)

-the available types :-
+The available parameters types :-

 - string
 - bool